 Human chorionic gonadotropin (hCG) is actually a hormone primarily produced by the placenta during pregnancy — if you or your partner have ever used a pregnancy test “pee stick,” it’s hCG that the test is measuring in your urine.
 However, hCG also functions much like LH does in the body.

 Treatment with hCG may help improve the condition of low testosterone (hypogonadism) caused by issues in the hypothalamus or the pituitary gland.
-In this literature review spanning over 40 years of research, hCG therapy is considered the top choice for patients suffering from secondary hypogonadism because it triggers the body to produce testosterone and sperm without side effects on fertility, such as those seen in testosterone replacement therapy.
+According to a 2021 literature review spanning over 40 years of research, hCG therapy is considered the top choice for patients suffering from secondary hypogonadism because it triggers the body to produce testosterone and sperm without side effects on fertility, such as those seen in testosterone replacement therapy.14

-There are a number of male fertility supplements and over-the-counter sperm “booster” pills available.
+A number of male fertility supplements and over-the-counter “sperm booster” pills are available.
 From antioxidants like vitamin C and CoQ10 to amino acids and minerals, each of these supplements may help enhance sperm health and production.
-Here is what the research has to say about the efficacy of these supplements:
+Here is what the research has to say about the efficacy of these supplements.

 Antioxidants for male fertility

-Vitamin C is one such powerful antioxidant.
-One 2006 study found that taking 1,000mg supplements twice a day for two months was associated with doubled sperm counts and a 90% increase in motility.
+- Vitamin C is one such powerful antioxidant.
+One 2006 study found that taking 1,000mg supplements twice a day for two months was associated with doubled sperm counts and a 90% increase in motility.16

-Coenzyme Q10, or CoQ10, is an antioxidant that may also improve sperm concentration, motility, and morphology.
+- Coenzyme Q10, or CoQ10, is an antioxidant that may also improve sperm concentration, motility, and morphology.
 In one 2015 study, 60 men were treated with 150mg of CoQ10 daily.
-After 6 months of supplementation, sperm count was increased by 53%, along with significant improvement in sperm motility.
+After 6 months of supplementation, sperm count was increased by 53%, along with significant improvement in sperm motility.19

-Selenium is a powerful trace mineral with antioxidant properties that can positively affect male fertility.
-One 2018 study found that infertile men who were prescribed 50 micrograms of selenium once a day for three months saw a noticeable increase in sperm count, motility, vitality, and morphology.
-Their levels of MDA — a marker of oxidative stress — also significantly decreased.
-Even more, the subjects had an increase in testosterone and glutathione levels, both of which might also benefit male fertility.
+- Selenium is a powerful trace mineral with antioxidant properties that can positively affect male fertility.
+One 2018 study found that infertile men who were prescribed 50 micrograms of selenium once a day for three months saw a noticeable increase in sperm count, motility, vitality, and morphology.20 Their levels of MDA — a marker of oxidative stress — also significantly decreased.
+The subjects also had an increase in testosterone and glutathione levels, both of which might also benefit male fertility.

-Another powerful fertility-boosting antioxidant is lycopene.
-A 2014 review found that lycopene supplementation was associated with decreased oxidative stress and sperm DNA damage and increased sperm count, concentration, motility, and morphology.
+- Lycopene is another powerful fertility-boosting antioxidant.
+A 2023 review of studies found that lycopene supplementation was associated with decreased oxidative stress and sperm DNA damage and increased sperm count, concentration, motility, and morphology.21

 Vitamin D for male fertility